syncfusion-content/windowsforms-docs/WindowsForms/Wizard-Control/Overview.md

 ---
 layout: post
 title: About Windows Forms Wizard Control | Syncfusion
-description: Learn about Overview support in Syncfusion Windows Forms Wizard Control, its elements and more details.
+description: Learn here all about introduction of Syncfusion Windows Forms Wizard Control, its elements and more details.
 platform: WindowsForms
 control: WizardControl
 documentation: ug